FluentValidation/FluentValidation/docs/aspnet.md

 # ASP.NET Core

 FluentValidation can be used within ASP.NET Core web applications to validate incoming models.
-There are two main approaches for doing this:
+There are several approaches for doing this:

 - Manual validation
+- Automatic validation (using the ASP.NET validation pipeline)
-- Automatic validation
+- Automatic validation (using a filter)

 With manual validation, you inject the validator into your controller (or api endpoint), invoke the validator and act upon the result.
-This is the most straightforward and reliable approach.
+This is the most straightforward approach and also the easiest to see what's happening.

-With automatic validation, FluentValidation plugs into the validation pipeline that's part of ASP.NET Core MVC and allows models to be validated before a controller action is invoked (during model-binding).
-This approach to validation is more seamless but has several downsides:
+With automatic validation, FluentValidation is invoked automatically by ASP.NET earlier in the pipeline which allows models to be validated before a controller action is invoked.

-- **Auto validation is not asynchronous**: If your validator contains asynchronous rules then your validator will not be able to run.
-You will receive an exception at runtime if you attempt to use an asynchronous validator with auto-validation.
-- **Auto validation is MVC-only**: Auto-validation only works with MVC Controllers and Razor Pages.
-It does not work with the more modern parts of ASP.NET such as Minimal APIs or Blazor.
-- **Auto validation is hard to debug**: The 'magic' nature of auto-validation makes it hard to debug/troubleshoot if something goes wrong as so much is done behind the scenes.

-We do not generally recommend using auto validation for new projects, but it is still available for legacy implementations.

-Automatic validation is handled by the separate [FluentValidation.AspNetCore package](https://github.com/FluentValidation/FluentValidation.AspNetCore).

 ## Getting started